digitalbias/digitalbias.github.io/_pages/writing.md

 Status?
 Needs a lot of polish before it's even decent.
 There are parts when I just summarized what I wanted to happened instead of actually writing the scenes.

 Fiction-wise, this will probably be the third book I tackle, after Rift Walker and Imperial Champion.
 I expect it to be somewhere around 80K words.

+## Project Ideas

+* Idiot IoT: Book that teaches how to use the Nerves to create simple but useful hardware based on the Raspberry Pi and the Beagle Boards
+* MBA Sketchnotes: A compilation of my notes and sketches from my time in the BYU MBA program.